-Journalists who cover conflict are systematically faced with traumatic situations by war, destruction or violent crime.
+Journalists who cover conflict are systematically faced with traumatic situations by witnessing war, destruction, or violent crime.
 Unlike some professions, journalists are expected to remain neutral and objective in order to report the truth.
-They are not permitted to becoming emotionally involved in a story.
-Journalists are forced to operate like fearless heroes, live reporting terrorist attacks without any protective gear while being made to zoom into suffering and bring out footage of wailing mothers and streets covered in blood.
-Anything that can help a media outlet do whatever it takes competes with another for exclusive content, going as far as showing the decapitated heads of suicide bombers on live television.
+They are not permitted to become emotionally involved in a story.
+Journalists are forced to operate like fearless heroes, live reporting terrorist attacks without any protective gear.
+At the same time, they must zoom into suffering and bring out footage of wailing mothers and streets covered in blood.
+Anything that can help a media outlet do whatever it takes to compete with another outlet for exclusive content, sometimes going as far as to show the decapitated heads of suicide bombers on live television.

 Consequences of covering conflict